marcospsdev/marcospsdev/README.md

 _07/2019 - 06/2020_
 -   Contributed to the development of a web application in **Angular**.
 -   Actively participated in code reviews and integration with REST APIs.

+**Front-end Developer Intern | WDA Tecnologia & Inovação** _08/2018 - 11/2018_
+- Assisted in the development and maintenance of website and application interfaces, using **WordPress, HTML, CSS, and JavaScript**.
+- Collaborated on creating responsive designs, performing adjustments and bug fixes.
+- I supported the back-end team in integrating features in C# (.NET), continuously learning and improving my skills under the guidance of experienced developers.

 ---